gferhpc/supercomputing.tue.nl/docs/documentation/kb/articles/umbrella/1-resolving-login-issues.md

 !!! success "Valid Usernames"

-    Most users have a 8-digit numeric ID as username, but for historically reasons you may still have a "s" (student number) or have a named username.
+    Most users have a 8-digit numeric ID as username, but for historical reasons you may still have a "s" (student number) or a named username.

     - **Numerical Accounts** _(8 digits)_